-- In Russian, the kombucha culture is called čajnyj grib чайный гриб (lit. “tea mushroom”), and the drink itself is called grib гриб (“mushroom”).
+- In Russian, the kombucha culture is known as čajnyj grib чайный гриб (lit. “tea mushroom”), and the drink itself is grib гриб (“mushroom”).

-- In Chinese, kombucha is called hongchajun 红茶菌 (lit. “red tea fungus/mushroom” [Hannah’s note – I majored in Mandarin Chinese in college and the literal translation for jun 菌 is bacteria]), hongchagu 红茶菇 (“red tea mushroom”), or chameijun 茶霉菌 (“tea mold”).
+- In Chinese, kombucha is known as hongchajun 红茶菌 (literally “red tea fungus/mushroom” [*Hannah’s note – I speak Mandarin Chinese and the literal translation for jun 菌 is bacteria]), hongchagu 红茶菇 (“red tea mushroom”), or chameijun 茶霉菌 (“tea mold”).

 - In Japanese, the kombucha drink is known as “kōcha kinoko” 紅茶キノコ (lit. “black tea mushroom” [*Hannah’s note – according to Google translator, this translates to “black tea fungus“]).

-Ed Kasper, the Happy Herbalist, speculates that the term “mushroom” was applied because of the legendary health benefits of all kinds of mushrooms.
-They have long been used in traditional medicine to cure a myriad of ailments and improve longevity.
+Some speculate that the term “kombucha mushroom” came along because of the legendary health benefits of all kinds of mushrooms.
+They have long been part of traditional medicine for curing a myriad of ailments and improve longevity.

-I think there is something very powerful in this association.
-As mushrooms are closer to the animal kingdom than the plant kingdom, there is an element of spirituality involved in consuming the “body” of another living thing, or having that living thing create nourishment for you.
+There is something very powerful in this association.
+As mushrooms are closer to the animal kingdom than the plant kingdom, there is an element of spirituality in consuming the “body” of another living thing, or having that living thing create nourishment for you.
 It initiates another level of connection to the world around us.

-The Kombucha starter culture is very different from mushrooms in so many aspects (for instance, it doesn’t produce spores) that I believe the only real connection is that the mushroom misnomer has become a legend that has been passed down through the generations – in French it is called “le champignon de longue vie” (the mushroom of long life), in Spanish “hongo” (mushroom), in German “teepilz” (tea fungus) and so it goes.
+The Kombucha starter culture is very different from real mushrooms in so many aspects (for instance, it doesn’t produce spores).
+The only real connection is that the Kombucha mushroom misnomer has become a legend that has been passed down through the generations.
+In French they call it “le champignon de longue vie” (the mushroom of long life).
+And in Spanish, they say “hongo” (mushroom).
+But in German, “teepilz” (tea fungus) is the name.
+And so it goes!